-Notes: Plotted points are marginal means.
+Note: Plotted points are marginal means.
 Bars denote 95% confidence intervals (two-tailed).
-Standard errors are clustered by respondent.
-For tabluar results, see the APSR Dataverse repository, Full Model Results Tables, Table I.
+Standard errors are clustered by the respondent.
+For tabular results, see the APSR Dataverse repository, Full Model Results Tables, Table I.

-To further disentangle rivalry from perceived racial and cultural similarity and to examine what is driving the preference for dissimilar immigrants, we interact racial and cultural similarity with rivalry, thus distinguishing between rivals of dissimilar (perceived) racial and cultural background, non-rivals with dissimilar backgrounds, rivals with similar backgrounds, and nonrivals with similar backgrounds.
+To further disentangle rivalry from perceived racial and cultural similarity and to examine what is driving the preference for dissimilar immigrants, we interact racial and cultural similarity with rivalry, thus distinguishing between rivals of dissimilar racial and cultural backgrounds, non-rivals with dissimilar backgrounds, rivals with similar backgrounds, and non-rivals with similar backgrounds.
 The results are visualized in Figure 2.